Product Sourcing: The 3 Constraints of Manufacturing

 With that said, I don’t recommend you put speed as your #1 priority.
 If you have a timeline, let’s make it #2 (exceptions being fast fashion brands).
 Speed can be on your side for re-orders after you have worked through all the details and have a good relationship with the factory.
 If timing is not super critical, give time to the factory to do it right.

 Just like I can’t bend the laws of gravity because I really want to dunk a basketball.
 I can’t keep ice from melting in the heat even though I just want a cold drink on a hot summers day.
 There are unseen forces all around us.
 They silently create constraints and are acting on us at all times of the day.
 Understanding these constraints is helpful to give proper expectations throughout the process of developing a product you will love.
-Be patient and stick to your values in the end you will be the happiest.
+Be patient and stick to your values and in the end you will be the happiest.

 Notes: I do want to address that there are many larger companies that push against these 3 constraints and try to put them all as equal.
 In most cases when I have seen this there is usually exploitation of some sort happening.
 Child workforce, poor paying jobs, overworking their employees with little to no benefit, working with governments that do not honor human life.
 In other words people usually pay the price for our desire to have quality, speed and price all at the same time.
 No product or profit margin is worth decreasing the value of another human.
 This is my #1 value.